ifxdb/PythonIfxDB/README.md

 Support for the Python DB API have been created on top of the native layer by focusing on application layer compatibility; then the application source code is generally more portable across databases.

-### Project status: Getting ready for first release.
-The driver has been well tested across all major platforms such as ARM, Linux, and Windows.
-The Python 3.x driver has **pip install** option from a local wheel package; soon wheel package will be available with the package manager.

 ##### Known Limitation
 * Large Object Support
-* Stored Procedures

 ##### Future Roadmap
 * Django